mspraggs/pyQCD/README.md

 * scipy version 0.12 or greater;
 * OpenMP (version 3), required for parallel updates, but not essential.

-If you have a CUDA enabled GPU, and you want to use its capabilities, then you'll also need the following
+pyQCD is capable of using CUDA capable GPUs to accelerate the inversion of Dirac matrices to generate propagators.
+If you have a CUDA enabled GPU, and you want to use its capabilities, then you'll also need the following packages:
-packages:

 * CUDA, version 4.2 or greater;
 * CUSP Sparse Matrix Library, available [http://cusplibrary.github.io/](here).